BasicComputation/x64-lecture/B01 - Create a project with assembly.md

 # Create a project with assembly
 Here I show you how to get started and create a minimal executable for console in assembly.<br>
+It is possible to combine C++ and assemby code.

 Download and install Visual Studio, start it. <br>
 https://visualstudio.microsoft.com/